tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 - The Application Architecture
 - The Build and Deployment (CI) Architecture

-Both architectures are critical to your appliation success.
+Both architectures are critical to your application success.
 <!-- -- Mark --

 The point is that the CD/CD architecture is as important to the